Antonytm/Sitecore.Lighthouse/README.md

 After installation of Sitecore update package, you will get new ribbon in Content Editor:
 ![Sitecore Ribbon](/docs/images/ribbon.png)
-Buttons on Ribbon allows you
+Buttons on Ribbon allows you run, run for all pages and sites, view chart statistics, view latest report.

 ### Run Google Lighthouse report for page(item)
 ![Run](/docs/images/run.png)